 Anaphylaxis is a potentially fatal disorder.
-The rate of occurrence is increasing in industrialized countries [1-6].
+In industrialized countries, the lifetime prevalence from all causes has been estimated to be between 0.05 and 2 percent in the general population and the rate of occurrence is increasing [1-6].
+In the United States, the lifetime prevalence of anaphylaxis is reported to be 1.6 percent, based on strict clinical diagnostic criteria .
 Anaphylaxis is not always recognized as such because it can mimic other conditions and is variable in its presentation.

 DEFINITION AND DIAGNOSIS